Now part of JSTOR. Library of images relating to art and architecture, humanities, and social sciences.

 Use NOT to exclude terms from your results.
 This can help you narrow your topic by removing a related term that you are not interested in finding sources about.

 This can be helpful if you are looking for images from a specific time period or geographic location.
-For example, if I were researching agricultural workers in Central America, I might use "agriculture" or "farming" as my search term(s), then on the results page use the Geography filter to select Central America.
+For example, if you were researching agricultural workers in Central America, you might use "agriculture" or "farming" as your search term(s), then on the results page use the Geography filter to select Central America.

-When you click on an image to view, you will see options for saving the image above the item details.
-To save an image, click the "Download" button and select "Download Image" (which will save just the image) or "Download Detail View" (which will embed some of the image details in the file).
-Accept the Terms and Conditions when prompted, then save to your preferred folder on your device.
+When you open the detailed view of an image, the database provides options for saving the image above the item details.
+To save an image, click the "Download" button.
+Review and accept the Terms and Conditions when prompted, then save to your preferred folder on your device.

-A note about citation generators: While this can be a helpful feature, keep in mind that the citation is only as accurate as the information entered about the image.
+JSTOR also has a citation feature that will generate a citation of the image.
+While this can be a helpful feature, keep in mind that the citation is only as accurate as the information entered about the image.
 These generators use a template and fill in the information entered in the database.
 Sometimes, that information is entered in different formats or in the wrong spot, meaning the citations are not always 100% accurate.
 Always review your citations to make sure they match with your citation style.

-When logged in to your account, you can create groups of images.
+When logged in to your account, you can create folders of images.
 This can be helpful if you'll be using many images for the same project.
-You can create an image group for that project and keep all of the images in one place in your account.
-To create a group, select the "Add to Group" option.
-You will be prompted to add the image to an existing group or create a new group.
-Enter a title for the group and a description, then select if you want to share the group with other Holy Cross accounts or set it as private.
+You can create a folder for that project and keep all of the images in one place in your account.
+To create a folder, select the "Save" option.
+You will be prompted to add the image to an existing folder or create a new folder.

-Once you have your images in a group, you can export the entire group as a PowerPoint.
+Once you have your images in a folder, you can export the entire folder as a PowerPoint presentation or PDF.
 Artstor will generate a PowerPoint where each slide includes one image with the image data in the notes field below the slide.
 You can download up to 150 images at a time.
 Each image will also be hyperlinked, so if you view the downloaded PowerPoint while connected to the Internet you will be able to click on the image and be taken to the image's Artstor page.

-For information about copyright and fair use related to using images in scholarly work, see the Using Images: Copyright and Fair Use page of this guide.
+For information about copyright and fair use related to using images in scholarly work, see our Guide to: Copyright, Fair Use, and Licensing